 Another key finding was that impaired driving must not be assumed to be “the” explanation for American Indian mortality rates.

 “Our findings challenge the conventional wisdom about driving and alcohol or drug use as the sole explanation for high fatalities among American Indians on reservations.
-We did not find that in the data,” says Quick (pictured at left).
+We did not find that in the data,” says Quick.
 “The research strongly confirms that enforcement and education to reduce all types of reckless driving behaviors—including speeding, impaired driving, and distracted driving—are high priorities.”

 Other priority concerns listed in the report are road engineering and repair, reckless driving, seat belt and car seat use, and inter-jurisdictional coordination.

 In some communities, the research has already led to some practical safety improvements.
 Kade Ferris, transportation planner with the Red Lake Tribal Engineering Department, says his tribe used the findings to develop a comprehensive tribal transportation safety plan.

 The data also helped the tribe identify and address problems in specific locations—for example, pedestrian safety concerns along Minnesota Highway 1, the main east-west highway through the Red Lake reservation.
 The tribe used the data to apply for and receive funding from the State of Minnesota to develop a new walking trail and street lighting, to provide a safer walking environment for the reservation’s residents.